Panama City, Panama: A Mix of History and Modernity

 Restaurants

-Panama City is a food paradise with international cuisine, diverse seafood, and national favorites.
-Besides the must-try ceviche and raspados, I recommend the following mouthwatering spots to keep your belly happy.
+Panama City is a food paradise with international cuisine, abundant seafood, and regional favorites.
+Besides the must-try ceviche and sugary raspados, I recommend the following mouthwatering spots to keep your belly happy.
+Buen provecho!

 • Dinner - The tropical decor, crisp gin cocktails, and unique appetizers at Mahalo Cocina y Jardin are the perfect combination for a date night.
 The flaky empanadas with guacamole, portobello gyozas with chipotle sauce, and BBQ chicken bao buns were fun to share.

 • Splurge - A memorable way to sample and understand Panamanian cuisine is with the 10-course tasting menu at Maito Restaurante.
-The sea bass sashimi with tigers milk, corn gnocchi with black beans, furikake grouper soup with pumpkin, fermented pipa coconut, and deconstructed strawberry shortcake were out of this world!
+The sea bass sashimi with tigers milk, corn gnocchi with black beans, furikake grouper pumpkin soup, fermented pipa coconut, and deconstructed strawberry shortcake were out of this world!
 I was beyond impressed with the complexity and balance of each dish.

-A highlight of the night was a personal brewing of Geisha coffee; the most expensive in the world and grown in the Panama highlands.
+A highlight of the night was a personal brewing of Geisha coffee, which is grown in the Panama highlands.
 Our barista used the pour over method to meticulously measure the ideal ratio of grounds and hot water.
 Hints of pineapple, rose, and orange filled our ceramic cups.
-The silky smoothness was unlike anything I've had in a cup of joe.
+The silky smoothness was unlike anything I've had in a cup of joe!

-• Cocktails - Spice up your afternoon or evening with a craft cocktail at the Pedro Mandinga Rum Bar.
-The chill vibe, extensive rum selection, and daily happy hour are a foolproof mix!
-Go bold with a rum flight if you're having trouble deciding or indulge in our winning cocktail, El Canal Buck.
+• Cocktails - Spice up your afternoon or evening with a craft cocktail at Pedro Mandinga Rum Bar.
+The chill vibe, extensive rum selection, and daily happy hour specials are a foolproof mix.
+If you're having trouble deciding, go bold with a rum flight or try our favorite boozy concoction, the El Canal Buck.

 • Dessert - I'm not ashamed to admit I put my hand in The Cookie Jaar three times!
 Throw control out the window and indulge in a warm gooey cookie with delectable ice cream.
 The red velvet, chocolate chip, and macadamia nut cookies were super soft and packed with big morsels.
 Your sweet tooth will thank you!